 Learn more about Gambia's beautiful beaches...

 With long sandy beaches that are never overcrowded, even in the height of the season, The Gambia is a beach lover’s paradise.
 By the main tourist areas you’ll find plenty of sun loungers and parasols, restaurants and beach bars.
 You don’t need to go far, however, to discover quieter beaches.
 Search a little further afield still and idyllic long stretches of golden sands backed by gently swaying palm trees await you, with barely a soul in sight.
-Here’s our guide to the beaches of the Smiling Coast, starting in Cape Point by the mouth of the River Gambia and ending in the quiet solitude of Kartong in the far south.
+Here’s our guide to the beaches of the Smiling Coast, starting in Cape Point by the mouth of the River Gambia and heading south as far as Sanyang.

 The Best Beaches in The Gambia